IBM/portieris/helm/portieris/README.md

 ### Other Kubernetes Clusters

 If you're deploying onto a generic cluster Portieris automatically creates a policy to allow all images without verification.
-This is to prevent users from breaking their cluster and should be changed as its insecure.
+This is to prevent Portieris from preventing you deploying to your cluster.
+You should update this policy to something more restrictive.

 ```
 helm install -n portieris . --set IBMContainerService=false --debug